 For example, Microsoft offers Microsoft Office 365 as a bundle of its popular office software productivity apps, while still letting customers buy standalone versions of Microsoft Word, Excel, and others at their individual prices.

-Features of Bundle Pricing
+Features of bundle pricing

 Below are the three major attributes encouraging businesses to adopt bundling pricing.